thomasmodeneis/graceful-shutdown-express-app/README.md

 # Gracefully Shut Down Express.js with ES6

-This module is a easy way to setup graceful shutdown of your application.
+This module is a easy way to setup graceful shutdown of your application running with Kubernetes.
 It will help you to notify the loadbalancer with 503 and avoid having customer request failing because we stop our application.